eevee/eev.ee/content/2016-07-31-python-faq-why-should-i-use-python-3.markdown

 - `collections.OrderedDict` is a dict-like type that remembers the order of its keys.

     Note that you _cannot_ do `OrderedDict(a=1, b=2)`, because the constructor still receives its keyword arguments in a regular dict, losing the order.
+You have to pass in a sequence of 2-tuples or assign keys one at a time.

 - `collections.Counter` is a dict-like type for counting a set of things.
 It has some pretty handy operations that allow it to be used like a multiset.